mohitbagra/azure-devops-extensions/src/Apps/Checklist/README.md

 # Work Item checklist

 A work item form group extension that lets user enter TODO list items for an individual workitem.
 These list items are stored in the extension's data storage and not as a field value or any other work item.
 These items are not bound to any work item field.
 Users can add, remove any checklist item and mark them as checked or unchecked.
 This extension shows 2 types of checklists - "Personal" and "Shared".
 Personal checklist is private to each user.
-Shared list is shared with the whole account for a workitem.
+Shared list is shared with all the users in the organization.
 The items are stored per workitem, so each workitem would have its own checklist.

 ![Group](images/checklist.png)